mykola216/sht/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 You can send the link to the front page of your shop too if you think it would be of help.

 == Screenshots ==
+1. Settings page

 == Changelog ==

+= 1.3.5 =
+* Fix: Fixed a syntax error that caused issues on some installations.
+= 1.3.4 =
+* Tweak: Added some text output to make debugging for users easier.
 = 1.3.3 =
 * Tweak: Refurbishment of the settings page
 = 1.3.2 =